Adkins Arboretum Mystery Monday: Guess the Photo

 Happy Mystery Monday!
 Can you guess what is pictured below?

-The answer to last week’s mystery is cauliflower fungi, Sparassis spathulata, pictured below.
+The answer to last week’s mystery is late flowering thoroughwort, Eupatorium serotinum, pictured below:

-Cauliflower fungi is a widespread species that appears all across North America, but it is rather uncommon, growing few and far between.
-Found mainly at the bases of oak, beech, and pine trees, cauliflower fungi looks like a mass of ruffles or a pile of cooked lasagna noodles.
+Late flowering thoroughwort, also called tall boneset and late flowering boneset, is a native herbaceous perennial that flowers from August-October.

-Measuring 4-10″ across, cauliflower fungi is flexible (and edible!) when young, becoming tough with age.
-It can be found growing singly, between July and October.
+Bees, wasps, and butterflies find this plant irresistible!
+Thoroughwort offers both pollen and nectar late in the season.
+This timing coincides with the migration of monarch butterflies, providing important fuel for their long flights.

 Mystery Monday is sponsored by the Spy Newspapers and Adkins Arboretum.